RESEARCH STARTER

 In 1918, the city initiated the plan to construct a new capitol building and held a contest, inviting architects from around the country to submit their designs.
 New York architect Bertram Grosvenor Goodhue won the contest with his plan for a skyscraper-style capitol building, blending modern building design with traditional capitol elements, including the domed roof and intricate statues.
 The innovative capitol proved to be an economic benefit to the city, as the government was able to rent the lower floors of the 400-foot tower to businesses, thereby initiating a new model of government/private economic cooperation.

 While livestock and agriculture were the original pillars of the local economy, Lincoln began transitioning to a service, industrial production economy in the mid-twentieth century; by the turn of the new century, the city had successfully built a diverse economic base.
-Despite slow growth from the end of World War II to the end of the millennium, Lincoln's population slowly modernized the city, transitioning from agriculture to industrial production, and then to service and public works.
+Despite slow growth from the end of World War II to the end of the millennium, Lincoln's population slowly modernized the city, transitioning from agriculture to industrial production and then to service and public works.

 In 2004, the city government created a new downtown improvement plan that included building a new civic center, additional tourist services and hotels, and parking.
-Lincoln has been able to maintain competitive cost of living while consistently improving state and city facilities as it has transitioned into the twenty-first century.
+Lincoln has been able to maintain a competitive cost of living while consistently improving state and city facilities as it has transitioned into the twenty-first century.

 Trivia